haowenz/chromap_evaluation/README.md

 We used the [paftools](https://github.com/lh3/minimap2/tree/master/misc) to evaluate the alignment results from Chromap and other aligners.

 ### ChIP-seq
+All the ChIP-seq evaluation scripts are in its folder.

 ### Hi-C
 All the Hi-C evaluation scripts are in its folder.